 For all park visits, I recommend having breakfast finished prior to entering the parks.
 Don’t use that precious time in the morning with lower crowds to sit for an hour and eat.
 Grab something at your hotel, en route to the park or even Downtown Disney if their hours coordinate with park opening hours.
 I list several Downtown Disney breakfast picks in my DTD Post and then also, I include tips on how to manage your mornings at the parks, too, in another post.

-After Frozen Fun, proceed on with my 1 day Touring Plan for DCA with Little Ones:
+After your busy morning, proceed on with my 1 day Touring Plan for DCA with Little Ones:

 ****Use this as a guideline and don’t feel pressured to do EVERYTHING on the list.
 Gauge how your family is responding to the busy day, break for nap time and then adjust as needed.

 For lunch or dinner, I recommend the following at California Adventure:

 - Flo’s V-8 Cafe – In Cars Land, this restaurant is cute and has good food.
 Try the Beef and Cheddar Sandwich and the Veggie Tater Bake.